3 - EMERGENCY PREPAREDNESS AND RESPONSE

 - Multiple false alarms create a sense of complacency, which may prove deadly in the event of a real fire.
 These are dangerous pranks and known actors should be reported immediately - you may save a life, even your own

 - Know where all exits are located in the building

 - Practice your escape by participating in the University sponsored fire drills

-Many CUA facilities are equipped with a Fire Sprinkler System (all campus Residence Halls).
+Many University facilities are equipped with a Fire Sprinkler System, including all campus Residence Halls.
 Please note the following information on these systems.

 What are sprinklers?

 An automatic fire sprinkler system is one of the most effective methods of controlling or suppressing a fire.

 Sprinkler systems are made up of a network of pipes in the walls and ceilings that have a sprinkler heads providing protection to hallways, rooms, stairways and other areas of a building.
 In most systems, the pipes are always filled with water, under pressure and the system is ready to do its job of putting out a fire quickly.

 Sometimes sprinklers are concealed behind small metal plates in the walls and ceiling.
 Even though you can't see the sprinkler head, they are still there and able to spray water on a fire.